aiidalab/aiidalab-on-azure/README.md

 ### 8. Enable https

-_Important: Step 8 must be skipped if you only want to test your deployment without a dedicated domain or have otherwise no need for the use of https._
+_Note: Skip this step if you are not using a domain or have otherwise no need for the use of https._
-_Authentication methods that require https, such as GitHub authentication will not work in this way._
+_Some authentication methods, such as GitHub authentication, require https._

 After the deployment is created, verify that you can reach it under the specified hostname, (e.g. `aiidalab.contoso.com`) for example on the command line with
 ```